jescriu/application-schemas/IKB_INSPIRE_XML_schemas_page/README.md

 INSPIRE xml schemas are made available in the [official INSPIRE schema repository](https://inspire.ec.europa.eu/schemas).
 INSPIRE data resources should make use of XML schemas available on it.

-## INSPIRE XML schema repository - Structure & Content
+## INSPIRE XML schema repository - Location & Structure

 **The official repository of INSPIRE XML schemas is available at https://inspire.ec.europa.eu/schemas** - It contains both, the last version of XML schemas endorsed by MIG and deprecated (older) versions of the schemas - the latter ones provided for reference as well as supporting a smooth transition to the former (endorsed) ones.